 It is safe to say that it was a steep learning curve and made me very aware of the number of areas I could improve on.
 Fast forward 8 years and It has fundamentally changed the way I train, move and approach working with athletes.

 This is a question I get asked at least once a week in the clinic.
 There are many misconceptions and perceived ideas of what this mystical form of exercise is (debunking those myths is for another day!).
-Lots of people have heard of Pilates and that its beneficial but that is where it ends.
+Lot of people have heard of Pilates and that is can be beneficial but that’s where it ends.

 I tend to split Pilates into two categories:

-Developed by Joseph Pilates, the exercises emphasize a balanced development of the body through core strength, flexibility, and awareness to support efficient, graceful movement.
+Developed by Joseph Pilates, the exercises emphasize a balanced development of the body through core strength, flexibility, and awareness to support efficient and graceful movement.

 The focus of primary focus is correct movement, quality not quantity, core stabilisation and postural correction.
 One of the main benefits of Pilates, from a Therapist’s perspective, is that the technique can be successful in correcting muscle imbalances.
 These imbalances are caused by us overusing certain muscles whilst others are neglected and become underused.